marnaa/praktisk_programmering/homework/neural_network/README.md

 It also draws upon the numerical integration previously developed, which is found in integrator_homemade.c.
 In comparePlot.png we train the network to exp(-x^2), and show the routine's ability to do find the integral and differential of the function.
+At least to some extend, I think it has some trouble because the training function x*exp(-x^2) and exp(-x^2) are orthogonal, but the approximation isn't bad at all when it matters.

 In diffepPlot.png we solve the differential equation y''=-y through the neural network, which is the requirement of c).
 This add's the requirement of the second derivative to the